haberdashPI/vscode-master-key/notes.md

       I reported a bug here, but might need to just look into why the wrong version is downloaded myself, it's quite painful
-      - going to investigate this a bit in the source code...
+      - going to investigate this a bit in the source code... excellent! fixed that, just awaiting PR (will need to locally link my branch until it merges)

 working on an improved preset loading UX

 NEXT UP:

-unit tests: test out switching between files (ensure that cursor is the right shape) unit tests: search movements unit tests: all state variables unit tests: command argument validation
+unit tests: test out switching between files (ensure that cursor is the right shape) unit tests: all commands run unit tests: search movements unit tests: all state variables unit tests: command argument validation